 Turn signal configurations on US and Canadian SM's were as follows:

-1971, 1972, and perhaps early 1973 SM's in the USA and Canada had a non-cancelling turn signal switch that is different than that of Euro cars.
+1971, 1972, and perhaps early 1973 SM's in the USA and Canada had a non-self cancelling turn signal switch that is different than that of Euro cars.
 The USA switch does not have the passing headlight flasher function.
-The symbol on the bottom face of the switch for the passing flasher function is present on USA cars, but is not painted in, since the functionality is absent.
+The symbol on the bottom face of the switch for the passing flasher function was present on USA cars, but was not painted in, since the functionality was absent.
 Apparently, the switch manufacturer used the same molded plastic part for both Euro and North American switches, but only painted in the flasher symbol on switches that had the internal switch guts to include the passing function.

 Partway through model year 1973, US and Canadian SM's received self-cancelling turn signals.
 This required a different turn signal switch and different steering column components.
 According to the parts book, this change seems to have occurred in 11/72, which if correct, means that early 1973 SM's did not receive this change.
 US Federal Motor Vehicle Safety Standard (FMVSS) #108 has required self-cancelling turn signals for many years.
 We presume that it is this requirement was behind this design change.

 Euro turn signal switch with headlight flasher symbol painted in.
 This function is absent on USA and Canadian SM's